Ragab2010/Motor-control-System-with-a-protection-circuit/README.md

 (3)Make sure proper formatting of Json based on clients requirement and what my colleagues are using to test the JSON

-(4)Ask him write a short circuit protection code to check for short circuit -Show the circuit protection to test it and discuss what the short circuit is suppose to do
+(4)write a short circuit protection code to check for short circuit -Show the circuit protection to test it and discuss what the short circuit is suppose to do

- 1-3 are priorities that must be done and incorporated by toda